 As someone that works with Veterans daily it's appalling the salaries the staff of this charity make.
 It started off with good intentions then as in many cases greed took over and it became a way to get rich off of the disabilities of Veterans.
 They even tried suing another organization because it had Wounded Warrior in it's name.
 By the way that charity actually helps Veterans without taking a cut for personal gains.
 When you look at a Veterans charity look at the salaries and that will tell you who's helping who.

 If I had to make changes to this organization, I would...

-How likely are you to recommend this organization to a friend?
+Will you recommend this organization to others?

 When was your last experience with this nonprofit?